 Following up on a recent report by Joseph Dempsey at IISS covering various North Korean Air and Air Defense Force (KPAF) developments, recent Maxar satellite imagery provides an opportunity to add details to North Korea’s major maintenance and expansion project at the Sunchon Airbase in Pyongan-namdo (South Pyongan Province).1

-The Sunchon Airbase (39.412031, 125.89069) is a major KPAF base subordinate to KPAF headquarters and is home to two units of the 1st Air Combat Division KPAF—Unit #1017 (an air regiment) equipped with Su-25K/UBK ground attack aircraft and a squadron equipped with MiG-29B/SE/UB fighters of the 55th Air Regiment.2 Despite their age, these are some of the most modern and capable aircraft in the KPAF’s inventory.
+The Sunchon Airbase (39.412031, 125.89069) is a major KPAF base subordinate to KPAF headquarters and is home to Unit #1017, which includes two air regiments equipped with Su-25K/UBK ground attack aircraft and MiG-29B/SE/UB fighters.2 Despite their age, these are some of the most modern and capable aircraft in the KPAF’s inventory.

 The first observed phase of the Sunchon maintenance and expansion project began sometime between April 11–14, 2021, when the base’s Su-25K aircraft were redeployed to Kaechon Airbase (39.752859, 125.901374) 38 kilometers to the north and the MiG-29 aircraft redeployed to the Pukchang Airbase (39.504614, 125.964610) 12 kilometers to the northeast.3 As also noted by Joseph Dempsey, what is notable about this movement is that all MiG-29 and Su-25 aircraft known to be based at Sunchon were flown out to different bases.4 This is highly suggestive of a far higher level of flight readiness than is normally attributed to these units, although this does not necessarily equate to combat readiness.5